 Bella di Roma!
 I can still smell the fresh pasta dough and hear the hustle and bustle that surrounds the Fontana Di Trevi.
-Rome is a city that holds a very special place in my heart as I lived there on and off for 2 and a half years.
-Having the true luckiness to explore this ancient and absolutely magnificent city as a local and as a tourist is something that I will forever be grateful for, so if you’re asking if I would recommend Rome for a city break, a long holiday, a university exchange, then the answer is yes, yes and YES.
-This is one of my favourite cities in the whole entire world and I doubt my mind will ever change, just like I doubt the beauty of this city will ever get old.
+Rome is a city that holds a very special place in my heart as I lived there on and off for over 2 years.
+Having the great fortune to explore this ancient and absolutely magnificent city as a local and a tourist is something that I will forever be grateful for, so if you’re asking if I would recommend Rome for a city break, a long holiday, a university exchange, then the answer is yes, yes and YES.

-The eternal city is so much more than its stereotypes – although it is also everything people imagine it to be!
-Packed with history and restored ruins, Rome offers a glimpse into the days of the great Roman Empire, but if you’re also looking for sunshine, good hearty food, shopping and a place that just oozes romance everywhere you look, then get booking!
+The eternal city is so much more than its stereotypes – although it is also everything people imagine it to be and so much more.
+Packed with history and restored ruins, Rome offers a glimpse into the days of the great Roman Empire, but if you’re also looking for sunshine, delicious hearty food, shopping, and a place that just oozes romance from every corner, then get booking!

-Here are my top 10 things to do and see when in Roma, along with a few handy hints that I picked up whilst living in this glorious city as a local.
+Here are my top 10 things to do and see when in Roma, along with a few handy tips that I picked up whilst living in this glorious city as a local.

 2. Appia Antica

-Appia Antica is definitely one for those who enjoy nature and being in the outdoors.
-One of the best ways to enjoy the beautiful Roman weather and feel like you’re stepping back in time.
+Appia Antica is definitely one for those who enjoy nature and being in the outdoors as it’s one of the very best ways to enjoy the beautiful Roman weather whilst feeling like you’ve taken a step back in time.

-Otherwise known as The Appian Way, it was once Europe’s first highway and remains one of the best attractions in Rome, without being too busy with tourists.
+Otherwise known as The Appian Way, it was once Europe’s first highway and remains one of Rome’s best attractions, without a complete tourist minefield.

-– The best day to visit is definitely a Sunday when the entire park is closed to traffic!
+– The best day to visit is definitely a Sunday when the entire park is closed off to traffic.

-– Pack a picnic or rent a bike to get the most out of the ancient Appian Way.
+– We highly recommend packing a picnic or renting a bike to get the most out of the ancient Appian Way.

 3. Tivoli Gardens

-If you grew up watching Lizzie McGuire, like I did, then you’ll want to make time to visit the jaw-dropping Tivoli Gardens.
-It’s every bit as romantic as it looks in the Lizzie McGuire Movie!
+If you grew up watching The Lizzie McGuire Movie on repeat, as I did, then you’ll want to make time to visit the jaw-dropping Tivoli Gardens -it’s every bit as romantic as it looks on the big screen.

-Villa d’Este, a masterpiece of the Italian Garden, is included in the UNESCO world heritage list.
-With its impressive concentration of fountains, nymphs, grottoes, plays of water, and music, it constitutes a much-copied model for European gardens in the mannerist and baroque styles.
+Villa d’Este, a masterpiece of the Italian Garden, is included in the UNESCO world heritage list and features an impressive concentration of fountains, nymphs, grottoes, plays of water, and music, it constitutes a much-copied model for European gardens in the mannerist and baroque styles.

 Villa d’Este is easily reachable in the following ways:

-Take a trip across the Tiber river to Trastevere, Rome’s picturesque and charming medieval neighbourhood..
+Take a trip across the Tiber river to Trastevere, Rome’s picturesque and charming medieval cobblestoned neighbourhood.
 A stroll around Trastevere, a formerly working-class district with a heady nightlife, will take you away from the crowds to the hidden corners of Rome.

 And what else are you going to do when in Rome but eat, eat, eat?!
-One of the best parts about visiting Trastevere is the amazing array of food choices that are available in this neighbourhood.
-The area is filled with pizzerias, cafès and incredible old school Trattories.
+One of the best parts about visiting Trastevere is the amazing array of food choices that are available – from pizzerias, to traditional corner-street cafès and incredible old school Trattorias.

-Getting there: Trastevere is walkable from the city centre; alternatively, take tram number 8 to Viale Trastevere.
+- Getting there: Trastevere is walkable from the city centre; alternatively, you can take tram number 8 to Viale Trastevere.

-Rome’s most famous classical ruin is absolutely unmissable, so grand and beautiful, it still somewhat takes my breath away every single time I see it.
+By far, the main icon of Rome and the city’s most famous classical ruin – the colosseum is absolutely unmissable, so grand and beautiful, it still somewhat takes my breath away every single time I see it.

 The massive arena was inaugurated in 80 AD, and seated well over 50,000: from emperors to aristocrats.
 Some 5,000 wild beasts were killed for the gory opening event and by the time the last man vs beast fights took place in 523, the wild animal population of North Africa had been decimated.

 The building with the hole in the ceiling – oh no, The Pantheon is so much more than that!
 The Pantheon is the best-preserved ancient building in Rome.
-It was built by Hadrian in AD 119-128 and so beautiful that Michelangelo felt it was the work of angels, not of men.
+It was built by Hadrian in AD 119-128 and so stunning that the great Michelangelo felt it was the work of angels, not of men.

 Today, thousands of tourists flock to take a look inside the grand interior and the architecture.
 You can pay a visit to The Pantheon in less than 20 minutes, and most people tend to spend less than 10 minutes on their visit.

-The Pantheon is open to the public daily, there is no admission charge and no security screening.
-Apart from Sunday, standard opening time is 8:30 a.m and closing time 7:30 p.m.
+The Pantheon is open to the public daily and with the added benefit of no admission charge or security screening.
+Aside from Sunday, standard opening time is 8:30 a.m and closing time 7:30 p.m.
 The Pantheon is closed on some national holidays and if a mass is taking place.

 8. Piazza Navona

-Piazza Navona is without a doubt one of my favourite squares in the whole world – hustling and bustling, packed with beauty everywhere you look, basically this gem is like something straight out of a romantic novel.
+Piazza Navona is without a doubt one of my favourite squares in the whole world – packed with beauty everywhere you look, this gem is like something straight out of a romantic novel.

-A vibrant place where both locals and tourists like to hang out; you’ll find artists gathering in the square to paint, street entertainers and vendors selling souvenirs of all sorts.
-At night the square is packed with people but if you want to really appreciate the beauty of the piazza, I would highly recommend visiting early morning to avoid the hoards of tourists.
+A vibrant place where both locals and tourists hang out; you’ll find artists gathering in the square to paint, street entertainers and vendors selling souvenirs of all sorts.
+At night the square is filled with people but if you want to really appreciate the beauty of the piazza, I would highly recommend visiting early morning to avoid the hoards of tourists.

 If you fancy treating yourself to a sweet treat, then head to Tre Scalini on Piazza Navona for it’s famous Tartufo dessert, a rich handmade chocolate ice cream roll.
 If you don’t want to splurge on the costly outdoor seating then you can get the Tartufo to go, for half the price!